The ins and outs of drainage systems: Explained in a simple manner

 FAQ

-Do I need to employ chemical drain cleaners in order to clear blockages?
+Do I need to use chemical drain cleaners to get rid of obstructions?

 What can I tell whether my drain in my plumbing is leaking?

-Do I take action if smell foul from the drain of my plumbing?
+Do I take action if smell foul from my plumbing drain?

 Tags: Drains, Plumbing, Tools Categories: Plumber